BlackrockDigital/startbootstrap/_posts/2013-09-26-new-template-modern-business.markdown

 category:		News
 description:	"I’ve finally gotten around to adding a full website template to the mix..."
 tags:			update

 meta-title:		"New Template - Modern Business"
+meta-description:	"I’ve finally gotten around to adding a full website template to the mix..."

 author:			"David Miller"
 author-slug:	david-miller